 Foresteria Planeta is owned by the Planeta family, one of the most prominent wine producers in Sicily.
 Their hotel is nestled among vineyards and overlooks the Mediterranean.
 It is a place where all details are about charm, home feeling, and authenticity.
 And it all translates to the concept of luxury just described.

 A copy of The Leopard is available in each room.
-Almost a soft spoken suggestion: "if you want to - try to - understand Sicily, take this book to the terrace and enjoy".
+Almost a soft spoken suggestion: "if you want to - try to - understand Sicily, take this book to the terrace and enjoy."

 And then, one of my favorite hotels thanks to its setting.
 To fully appreciate Relais Antiche Saline, one would have to get to know what salt has been over millennia.
-I'll give you a hint: salary comes from salt.
+I'll give you a hint: the word salary comes from salt.
 Salt - the White Gold - meant wealth and power.
-In ancient Rome, salt on the table was a mark of a rich patron; those who sat nearer the host were "above the salt" and those less favored were "below the salt".
+In ancient Rome, salt on the table was a mark of a rich patron; those who sat nearer the host were "above the salt" and those less favored were "below the salt."

 Luckily, just a salt farming pond across from our hotel a well preserved wind mill houses the salt mining museum.
 The hotel itself used to be the facility in support of the salt business of the Culcasi family (4 generations in the salt business).